 - Troubleshoot and debug applications.

-- The freeCodeCamp YouTube channel has tons of resources on back end development – just visit the channel and Google what you want to learn.
+- The FreeCodeCamp YouTube channel has tons of resources on back-end development – just visit the channel and search what you want to learn.

-Now that we have covered both the front end and back end, we can finally discuss our main topic – what is a full stack developer?
+Now, that we have covered both the front-end and back-end paths that are essential for one to become a full-stack developer, we can finally discuss our main topic – What is a full-stack developer?

 What is a Full Stack Developer?

-In simple words, we can say that a full-stack developer is able to work with both the front and back ends of a website or an application.
-This means that they are able to handle projects that involve building user interfaces and databases.
+In simple words, we can say that a full-stack developer is able to address both sides of the equation, meaning they can work with both the front and back ends of a website or an application.
+They are able to handle projects that involve building user interfaces and databases.

-In order to become a full stack developer you will need to put in some years of hard-work and get some experience in the industry.
-You'll need to learn both the front end and back end languages and also learn about databases and the server side.
+In order to become a full-stack developer you will need to put in some years of hard-work and get some experience in the industry.
+You'll need to learn both the front-end and back-end technologies.

-You might get confused or feel overwhelmed when it comes to chosing a language to learn.
+This step might get confusing or make you feel overwhelmed when it comes to choosing a language to learn.
 You can always pick one and learn it well, then move into another once you've gotten the basics down.
+After picking a language find a corresponding framework and master it too:

-Before you start looking for other resources to learn from, check out the main docs of the language you're trying to learn.
+Before you start looking for other resources to learn from, check out the main documentations of the language you're trying to learn.

 Learning a framework helps make your development work easier.
-It's a good idea to learn at least one framework because:
+It's a good idea to learn at least one framework for both the front-end and back-end because:

-- It eases debugging and mantainance of applications
+- It eases debugging and maintenance of applications and sites.

 - It improves proficiency and reinforces security.

+This are the brains that make websites/applications dynamic.
 You'll need to understand how the client side and server side communicate.
 Databases provide an interface to let a user save data in a persistent way to memory.
-This lets us retreive data whenever we need it.
+This lets us retrieve data whenever we need it.

-Depending on the type of application you are building, your database needs might vary.
-Check out this article for more detail about that.
+Depending on the type of project you are working on, your database needs might vary.

 - Time management